We encourage visits from prospective Disciples Scholars.

 Schedule a visit by emailing us or by calling 773.643.4411.

 The Neighborhood and the City

 The Disciples Divinity House is immediately adjacent to the main quadrangle of the University of Chicago.
 The University is located in Hyde Park, a racially and culturally diverse neighborhood alongside Lake Michigan and eight miles south of Chicago’s Loop.
-Hyde Park is noted for its tree-lined streets, great bookstores, and mixture of Victorian homes, vintage apartment buildings, and contemporary townhouses, as well as for its cosmopolitan and activist character.
-Around the corner and down the street from the Disciples Divinity House are five denominational seminaries and several museums, including the Museum of Science and Industry, the University's Oriental Institute and Smart Museum, and the DuSable Museum of African American History.
+Hyde Park is noted for its tree-lined streets, coffee shops and bookstores, and as the future home of the Obama presidential library.
+Around the corner and down the street from the Disciples Divinity House are four denominational seminaries and several museums, including the Museum of Science and Industry, the University's Oriental Institute and Smart Museum, and the DuSable Museum of African American History.

 The city of Chicago provides a culturally and morally engaging setting for theological preparation and the study of religion.
-It is a city of neighborhoods filled with ethnic communities, local festivals, restaurants, and shops.
-Chicago has museums, orchestras, opera, jazz clubs, dance companies, theater, and major league sports as well as vigorous commercial and industrial life.
+It is a city of neighborhoods, with museums, orchestras, opera, jazz clubs, dance companies, theater, and major league sports as well as vigorous economic activity.
 The magnificent architecture of the city is enhanced by lakefront parks, beaches, and boulevards.
-At the same time, the social, political, and economic challenges of a diverse urban center can be taken up firsthand in Chicago.
+At the same time, the social, political, and economic challenges of urban life can be taken up firsthand.